Browse Through Our Vessel Information Database

 Stringent regulations on air pollution are being implemented globally, urging companies to adopt necessary measures.
 Gas scrubbers are legally mandated in industries where employees are exposed to potentially contaminated gases, making them a widely employed method for pollution control.

-A U-Stamp is a certification mark issued by the National Board of Boiler and Pressure Vessel Inspectors (NBBPVI).
-It signifies that a pressure vessel has been manufactured and inspected in accordance with the rigorous standards outlined in the ASME® Boiler and Pressure Vessel Code...
+The PP-Stamp is a certification mark issued by the National Board of Boiler and Pressure Vessel Inspectors (NBBPVI).
+It signifies that a manufacturer is authorized to weld, fit, manufacture, and install piping and components that attach to external piping used for power boilers and...

 Floating head heat exchangers are a type of shell and tube heat exchanger designed to accommodate thermal expansion and contraction of the tube bundle.
 This design is particularly useful for high-pressure applications where significant temperature differences can occur between the shell-side and tube-side fluids.